|

 Let me begin this piece by saying that I am no sports enthusiast.
 That just isn't my default setting nor is it something that has rubbed off on me over the years.
 The only reason I watch any sports at all is because of the influence (read: constant background commentary) of my husband who is one of the biggest fan of sports that I know.

 So, naturally, you may wonder, why I've written this.
-Simple.
-To preserve a precious memory 😊
+Simple - to preserve a precious memory 😊

 As you may be aware, cricket is not merely a sport in India - it is a religion!
 We take our cricket very seriously.
 Probably every little boy (and the occasional girl) in India acquires a plastic bat and ball by the age of three.
 Drive through any Indian city on a weekend and you will most likely see groups of kids and adults of all ages playing cricket in empty fields, streets, backyards and narrow gullies.
 The pitch is wherever there is space 😆